NecroSama8/EconMF/README.md

 # Commands
 - /econ ~ Basic command of the EconMF.
 - /econ help ~ Discover the EconMF commands.
-- /econ bank ~ Open the form to use EconMF in a more interactive way (configurable).
+- /econ bank ~ Open the form to use EconMF in a more interactive way (configurable). <- NOT ADDED
 - /econ bal [user] ~ See your balance or the balance of others (configurable).
 - /econ pay (user) (amount) ~ Pay a player a specific amount of money (configurable).
 **OP Commands**